kevinveenbirkenbach/cymais/roles/latex/README.md

 ## Running the Role
 To execute this role:
-1. Ensure the `computer-playbook` repository is cloned to your system.
+1. Ensure the `cymais` repository is cloned to your system.
 2. Navigate to the `roles/latex` directory within the repository.
 3. Run the role using the appropriate Ansible commands.